vlocityinc/newport-design-system/docs/README.md

 It is build and managed using `yarn`.

+## Running the tests

+You can run all the tests by doing `yarn test:unit`

+If you want to run/debug a single test you should cd to the packages where the test is located and use `yarn lwc-test` eg

+`cd packages/@flow-builder/ui`
+`yarn lwc-test src/builder_platform_interaction/editor/__tests__/editor.test.ts`

+To debug a test:
+`yarn lwc-test --debug src/builder_platform_interaction/editor/__tests__/editor.test.ts`

+To update all the snaphots in a package:
+`yarn lwc-test --updateSnapshot`

 ## SFCI Setup

 To add a new branch under SFCI you need to do the following: